maxrh/sashiko-pattern-designer/README.md

 ## Data Persistence

 ### Auto-Save
-Your current work is automatically saved to browser local storage whenever you make changes.
+Your current work is automatically saved to IndexedDB (via Dexie.js) whenever you make changes.
 This includes:
 - Adding, removing, or modifying stitches
 - Changing stitch colors
 - Adjusting canvas settings (tiles, colors, etc.)
 - Updating tool settings

+Benefits over localStorage:
+- **Larger storage capacity**: ~50MB+ vs localStorage's ~5-10MB limit
+- **Better performance**: Async operations don't block the UI
+- **Structured data**: No JSON stringify/parse overhead
+- **Future-ready**: Easily extensible to cloud sync with Dexie Cloud

-Your work will persist across page refreshes and browser sessions.
+Your work persists across page refreshes and browser sessions.

 ### Pattern Library
 - Click **"Save Pattern"** to add your current design to your personal library
-- Saved patterns appear in the "My Patterns" section
+- Saved patterns are stored in IndexedDB with metadata (name, timestamps, etc.)
+- Patterns are indexed for fast searching and filtering
 - Edit and re-save patterns to update them
 - Delete unwanted patterns with the Delete button

 ### Export & Import
-- **Export JSON**: Download your pattern as a `.json` file
+- **Export JSON**: Download your pattern as a `.json` file for sharing or backup
 - **Export PNG**: Download a high-quality image of your design
 - **Import JSON**: Load previously exported pattern files